charan-nunnabhatla/ai-python-tutor/README.md

+Under development.
+Feel free to discuss any ideas in **Discussions**
 # AI-Powered Python Tutor for Kids

 An interactive web application designed to help children learn Python in a fun and engaging way.
 Powered by AI, the tutor provides guided lessons, interactive coding exercises, and real-time feedback.